rjhunjhunwala/Exceptional/README.md

 <pre>
 FAIL:(
 </pre>
-This marks the fail portion of the block essentially, it transpiles to
+This marks the fail portion of the block essentially, it transpiles to, alternatively "SAD_REAX" works too
 <pre>}catch(Throwable t){</pre>
 Be sure to end it with an END